YakDriver/smarterr/docs/api.md

 func Assert[T any](val T, err error) (T, error)
 ```

 A helper for wrapping errors at the point of return.
 If `err` is non-nil, it wraps it with `NewError` (capturing stack and context); otherwise, it returns the value and error as-is.
-This is especially useful for concise error handling in Go code.
+This is useful for concise error handling in Go code.

-### Assert Example Usage
+### Assert example usage

 ```go
 val, err := smarterr.Assert(doSomething())